Bistrel2002/MOONSHOT-PROJECT/TechnicalSpecification/technicalSpecification.md

 1. **Beacon Testing Lab**
     - Create a controlled environment with known beacon positions to test the signal strength and accuracy before deploying them in the real world.
     - Configure signal strength to measure and validate the performance of the beacons.
-    - Design automated testing for positioning accuracy that compares the expected location with the calculated position based on beacon signals.
     - Develop environmental variation simulation

 2. **Simulated Navigation**